phil21797/sensor-planning-sim/sim_world/README.md

 ## Acknowledgment

-Mr. Jeff Goldman, U.S. Army DEVCOM, Army Research Laboratory, helped with setting up the acoustic sensor model.
+Mr. Jeff Goldman, U.S. Army DEVCOM, Army Research Laboratory, helped with the design of the acoustic sensor model.